 The Silent University Ruhr has been located in the vier.zentrale, a former shop in the city centre, since 2015.
 It is an autonomous educational and exchange platform for refugee academics who want to publicly convey their knowledge that has been silenced by language barriers and a lack of recognition.
 The Silent University is the catalyst for translating many of our theatrical performances into Arabic, English or French in order to open up the programme.
 The Silent University is the engine of our structural diversification process.

-The Ringlokschuppen Ruhr also runs SELBERMACHEN or “Do-it-yourself”, a free programme initiated by artists for people between the ages of 8 and 88.
-The event which has been running the longest at the Ringlokschuppen is the monthly integrative disco Grenzenlos (unlimited).
+In addition, the Ringlokschuppen Ruhr offers the free Do it yourself programme initiated by artists for people between 8 and 88 years of age.
+The oldest continuously held event format in the Ringlokschuppen is the monthly integrative Disco Grenzenlos.